foxbunny/javascript-by-example/README.md

 ## Acknowledgements

-I would like to thank all my friends that gave me with encouragement and feedback.
+I would like to thank all my friends that gave me encouragement and feedback.
 In particular, I would like to mention:

 - Andrean
 - Manish